 The North Island kokako population has increased from c.330 pairs in 1999 to c.1595 in 2017 due to pest control at key sites, and translocation.
-The largest populations, with more than 100 pairs each, are in Pureora Forest, Hauturu (Little Barrier Island ), Te Urewera, and Mapara (Waikato).
-Other large populations (> 50 prs) are at Mataraua/Waima (Northland), Hunua Ranges, Kaharoa-Onaia and Rotoehu near Rotorua, and there are 14 other smaller populations.
+The largest populations, with more than 100 pairs each, are in Pureora Forest, Hauturu (Little Barrier Island ), Te Urewera, Mapara (Waikato), Rotoehu (near Rotorua) and Hunua Ranges.
+Other large populations (> 50 prs) are at Mataraua/Waima (Northland), and Kaharoa-Onaia near Rotorua, and there are 14 other smaller populations.
 Breeding pairs and unpaired singles defend 4-25 ha territories year-round by singing, which limits density.

 Threats and conservation